 Most preschool classrooms have a cozy spot where the teacher sits in a chair and the students gather on the rug for circle time.
-The focal point is typically a gigantic calendar, intended to help the children learn about the days of the week, the months of the years, and concepts of time (yesterday, today, and tomorrow).
+The focal point is a gigantic calendar, intended to help the children learn the days of the week, the months of the year, and concepts of time (yesterday, today, and tomorrow).

-Like many other activities in preschools today, calendar time is developmentally inappropriate – an idea co-opted from elementary schools and forced upon children too young to handle it.
-According to the NAEYC (National Association for the Education of Young Children), there is little evidence to suggest calendar activities are meaningful for children below the first grade.
-That's because children need to mature before they truly understand the concept of time.
-Think of a young child on a long road time, constantly asking, "Are we there yet?"
-His parents reply, "Two hours" or "twenty more minutes" or "less than an hour" but no answer satisfies.
-That's because those measures of time are utterly insignificant to him.
+According to the NAEYC (National Association for the Education of Young Children), there is little evidence to suggest calendar activities are meaningful for youngsters below the first grade.
+That's because kids need to mature before they truly understand the concept of time.

 2. Craft Projects

-Unfortunately, these projects do nothing to foster children's creativity, independence, and decision-making.
-Kids follow their teacher's instructions in a step-by-step way – trying to duplicate her perfect sample.
-In the end, everybody's project looks the same – neat, tidy, and uninspired.
+Unfortunately, these projects do nothing to foster children's creativity, independence, or decision-making.
+Kids follow their teacher's instructions in a robotic, step-by-step way, trying to duplicate her perfect sample.
+In the end, everybody's project looks the same: neat, tidy, and uninspired.

-These activities not only stimulate a child's imagination, they promote fine motor skills.
-They build strong hand and finger muscles so the youngster is ready to hold pencils and scissors correctly when she starts elementary school.
+These activities not only stimulate a child's imagination, but they also promote fine motor skills.
+They build strong hand and finger muscles so the youngsters are ready to hold pencils and scissors correctly when starting elementary school.

 3. Teacher-Directed Lessons